cognitive-engineering-lab/repo-quest/README.md

 so that issues and pull requests can be created in the format defined [above](#quest-development) and used with `repo-quest-bundle`.

+`repo-quest-dirs-to-repo` requires that `rsync` be available on your path.

 ```sh
 cargo run --bin repo-quest-dirs-to-repo -- \
     --input ./rqst-async-bundle/tutorial-dirs/ \